wernerpyke/pyxel/docs/pyke_pyxel_API.md

 def is_same_grid_location(coord: "coord")
 ```

-Return True when this Coord is on the same grid tile as `coord`.
+Return True when this coord is on the same grid tile as `coord`.

 <a id="pyke_pyxel._base_types.coord.is_at"></a>